 For further information, see the Discover Tasmania website.

-The median weekly rental price for a three-bedroom house in Hobart is AUD$320, while the median weekly rental price for a one-bedroom unit is $270.
-This is amongst the most affordable accommodation in Australia.
+The median weekly rental price for a house in Hobart is AUD$410, while the median weekly rental price for a unit is $360.

 Hobart, Launceston and Burnie all have local bus services and international students are entitled to a concession fare.
 Students who live close to campus often walk or ride bikes.
 Access to a car or other form of transport may be required in non-urban areas.
 For more information about public transport and fares, visit the Metro Tasmania website.